Certificate of Analysis (CoA): What It Is and Why It Matters

 4. Analyze and Verify Test Results

 Compile all test data and do an analysis to make sure it complies with your product's requirements.
 This data has to be precise, dependable, and repeatable.
-Before moving forward, any deviations or deviations need to be looked at and fixed.
+Before moving forward, any deviations need to be looked at and fixed.

 5. Collect Essential Documentation